MaybeMarq/File-Converter/README.md

 - Can convert a Word document (.docx) in a PDF

 ## User Privacy
-No data regarding content of files, type of files, or current user is collected and shared with anyone.
+No data regarding content of files, type of files, or current user is collected or shared with anyone.